CodeRuner5235/Opencore-EFI-for-Steam-Deck/README.md

 This project is for using [Opencore](https://dortania.github.io/OpenCore-Install-Guide/) to run MacOS on the Valve Steam Deck.

-The MacOS versions that I will be targeting are Catalina (10.15) and Big Sur (11) Project can be found [here](https://github.com/CodeRuner5235/Opencore-EFI-for-Steam-Deck/)
+The MacOS versions that I will be targeting are Catalina (10.15) and Big Sur (11).
+The project can be found [here](https://github.com/CodeRuner5235/Opencore-EFI-for-Steam-Deck/)

-My reasoning is that Apple changed a lot of things between Big Sur and Monterey so I will be focusing on these two versions for now.
+My reasoning here is that Apple changed a lot of things between Big Sur and Monterey so I will be focusing on these two versions for now.
 I will deninetly try to get Montery and up running in the future.